smirarab/skimming_scripts/Skim_processing_pipelines/README.md

 In this case, the -x input argument directs to the single genome read.

 Please note that the output directories for bbmap and RESPECT would be ~/skim_processing_single_no_merge/* , where ~/ is decided by (-a) input argument

-**Installation instructions:**

-Refer to the [Installation guide](https://github.com/smirarab/skimming_scripts/blob/master/Skim_processing_pipelines/Installation_guide.md) to understand how to install the main tools as well as other dependencies (including micro-pipelines) that would be required to run the described pipelines.